-Fruit and vegetable carving is often used for decorations for weddings, feasts and other celebrations.
-They are often combined with natural greens and flowers to make elaborate and colorful displays.
+Fruit and vegetable carving is often used as decorations for weddings, bridal and baby showers, picnics, graduations, holidays, birthdays and other special occasions.
+Fruit Carvings are often combined with natural greens and flowers to make elaborate and colorful displays.

 Fun carvings will delight children and entice them to eagerly eat their fruit.
 I’ve seen it happen, time and time again.

-It is uncertain at to where to exactly where Fruit and Vegetable Carving actually began.
+It is uncertain at to where to exactly where the art of Vegetable and Fruit actually began.
 History suggests that it started in China in the 7th century A.D.
 It is practiced in China and Japan is widespread today in Thailand.
 Thailand is well known for it’s beautiful and intricate fruit creations.